daveiator/artnet_to_opendmx/README.md

 artnet_to_opendmx.exe list
 ```

+## Troubleshooting
+* **Settings-Window has scaling issues**

+    Check if the application has the permission to scale the window.
+This should only be a problem on linux.

+* **Flickering DMX output**

+    If the DMX output flickers, try to increase the break time.
+This can happen if the DMX-Interface is not able to handle the data rate.

+* **Anything else?**

+    Please open an issue if you encounter any other problems.

 ## Contributions
 Contributions are welcome!
 If you have something that could improve the program, please open an issue or a pull request.